Vic Bennetts: Professional career

-Later in the season, like the previous year, Bennetts played in New Zealand.
+Later in the season, like the previous year, Bennetts played on the New Zealand Golf Circuit.
 He again had success in the country.
 In December, he played the Otago Charity Classic.
 The event was held at the par-72 St. Clair Golf Course.
 Bennetts opened with rounds of 66 and 71 to tie Thailand's Sukree Onsham and Australia's Kel Nagle for the lead.
 In the third round, he shot a two-under-par 70 to take the solo lead.
 Bennetts was in "top form" on Sunday, shooting a 67 (−5).
 However, he turned out to be "unlucky" as Nagle "unleashed a sensational round of 63" which broke the course record.
 Nagle won the tournament defeating Bennetts by two strokes.
 Shortly thereafter, he began play at the New Zealand PGA Championship.
 In the second and third rounds, despite "rain, thunder and lightning," Bennetts shot consecutive rounds in 60s to move into contention, in a tie for third with Peter Thomson.
 Bennetts again played well in the final round, this time shooting a seven-under-par 66 to finish in a tie for second with Graham Marsh.